Importation of goods for charitable and humanitarian organisations

 - a declaration by the importer stating that the goods are to be used to meet their operating needs or to carry out their charitable aims.

-If you import your goods by post, the declaration on the parcel should state the following: 'Goods for charitable purposes: exemption from import charges claimed'.
+- mark the parcel 'Goods for charitable purposes: exemption from import charges claimed'.

 The courier or postal service handling the package can use this information to complete an electronic customs declaration by using Revenue's Automated Import System (AIS).

 - declare the goods as 'goods for charitable purposes' in D/E/2/3

 Goods imported for persons fleeing the war in Ukraine

 You may import goods free from the payment of import duties and VAT to be distributed to persons fleeing the war in Ukraine.
 These goods must be distributed, or made available, free of charge.
 You can find more information in ‘Further guidance’.